- Health and medical information

 - Tuesdays: 2.00pm-4.00pm, Linlithgow Health Centre, High Street, LINLITHGOW.

 - Wednesdays: 1.00pm-3.30pm, Howden Health Centre, Howden, LIVINGSTON.

 - Thursdays: 5.30pm-7.30pm, Psychiatry Department, St.John's Hospital, Howden, LIVINGSTON.

 - Fridays: 9.30am-12.00 noon, Whitburn Health Centre, Weavers Lane, WHITBURN.

 If you are unable to attend any of the drop-in sessions, or just want to find out more, please get in touch.
 Health or social care professionals can still make a referral on your behalf to any of the Addictions Care Partnership services.

 - Offers Social Work assessment of needs where chronic alcohol use has resulted in difficulties with day to day living skills or self neglect, posing significant risk of hospitalisation or homelessness (even where the client is unwilling to stop drinking)

 - Referral is via the Contact and Referral Team - 01506 775666

-The role and function of the partnership is to provide strategic direction for action in relation to drugs, alcohol, tobacco and solvent use in West Lothian achieved by leading a co-ordinating specific action and ensuring effective and efficient development of initiatives to tackle substance misuse.
-For further information please see the 'Downloadable Documents' section below for the TADP Strategy and also a directory of services relating to substance misuse.
+The role and function of the partnership is to provide strategic direction for action in relation to drugs, alcohol and solvent use in West Lothian achieved by leading a co-ordinating specific action and ensuring effective and efficient development of initiatives to tackle substance misuse.
+For further information please see the 'Downloadable Documents' section below.

 - Addictions Team Client Leaflet (PDF, 1.1 Mb)